cliveportman/aspire-blazor/README.md

 # Blazor 123 - an Aspire project

-## How I started
+## Starting from scratch
 Within Rider, create a new solution using the Blazor App template.
-Don't select to keep the project in the same directory, because you want the solution directory to contain separate project directories.
+Do not select to keep the project in the same directory, because you want the solution directory to contain separate project directories.

 Then add the ServiceDefaults for logging and other metrics.
 Do this by adding another project to the solution, using the Aspire > ServiceDefaults template.
 Then right-click the Blazor project and select Add > Reference, and select the ServiceDefaults project.
 That sets things up so that the Blazor project can use the ServiceDefaults project.
 Then, within the Blazor project's Program.cs file, just below `var builder = WebApplication.CreateBuilder(args);` add the following line:
 ```